2018 summer fun for elementary, primary... and toddlers!

 Please click HERE for our Summer Program Policies.

-Many Rivers’ 2017 Elementary Summer Day Camp is a FOUR-week celebration of art, science and nature for children who have completed Kindergarten through Fifth grade.
+Many Rivers’ 2018 Elementary Summer Day Camp is a FOUR-week celebration of art, science and nature for children who have completed Kindergarten through Fifth grade.
 Each week follows a different theme rooted in art, science or nature.
 Each day provides children the opportunity to explore, learn new skills, and have fun.
 The Montessori values of peace, meaningful learning and positive community help campers develop a strong self-image, sense of self-esteem and a feeling of belonging.
-Andrea Christopherson is the lead teacher of the Elementary Summer program.

 Open to all students, regardless of Montessori background.
 The priority deadline for current and entering MRM families is March 11.
 Non-MRM families may submit registrations prior to March 11, with those registrations processed after the March 11 current family deadline.
 After March 11, registrations are processed on a rolling, first-come, first-served basis.